Candidates for the degree of Doctor of Philosophy must satisfy all general requirements of the Graduate School. These include

 Each graduate course must be completed with a grade of "C" or better for the credit to be acceptable toward an advanced degree.

-If the student’s cumulative grade-point total is between 2.31 and 2.99, the student is placed on probation.
+If the student’s cumulative graduate GPA drops between 2.31 and 2.99, the student is placed on probation.
 The student must then raise her/his cumulative graduate GPA to 3.0 by the end of the following semester or the student will be dismissed from graduate standing.
 Thesis, dissertation, S/U graded credits, and transfer credits have no impact on a student’s GPA.

-If the graduate grade-point total is 2.30 or lower, the student is dismissed from graduate standing, or if the graduate GPA remains below 3.0 for two (2) consecutive semesters, the student is dismissed from graduate standing.
+If the cumulative graduate GPA drops 2.30 or lower, the student is dismissed from graduate standing, or if the cumulative graduate GPA remains below 3.0 for two (2) consecutive semesters, the student is dismissed from graduate standing.